Malobika8/All-In-One/SpringBoot/SplunkIntegration/Integration-Ch-2.md

 # Splunk Integration with a SpringBoot project

 1. Open any existing SpringBoot project.
-2. Include log4j & exclude default logging that SpringBoot provides.
+2. Include log4j & exclude the default logging that SpringBoot provides.

    Exclude spring boot logging.